Lng Danger . com

 Riley's License Public Screenings Worldwide

-Most Recent Public Screening, Providence, RI on February 26, 2009
+Example: Public Screening, Providence, RI on February 26, 2009

-LNG opponents to show documentary on fuel dangers Providence Journal - Providence, Warren, RI Opponents of a proposal to put a liquefied natural gas offloading facility in the middle of Mount Hope Bay are trying to raise concerns about the project with a showing of the 2004 video "The Risks & Dangers of LNG" Thursday at 7 p.m. at the Kickemuit Middle School, 525 Child St. The 45-minute video is being billed by the Kickemuit River Council and Warren Councilman Joseph DePasquale as "the film Weaver's Cove and Hess [Corporation] don't want you to see," a reference to the two developers of the project.
+Opponents of a proposal to put a liquefied natural gas offloading facility in the middle of Mount Hope Bay are trying to raise concerns about the project with a showing of the 2004 video "The Risks & Dangers of LNG" Thursday at 7 p.m. at the Kickemuit Middle School, 525 Child St. The 45-minute video is being billed by the Kickemuit River Council and Warren Councilman Joseph DePasquale as "the film Weaver's Cove and Hess [Corporation] don't want you to see," a reference to the two developers of the project.
 Produced by two consumer protection advocates from Oxnard Shores, California, the video was made to demonstrate LNG's vulnerability to accidental disaster and terrorism.
 It also tries to show that a tanker breach could produce massive destruction to our coastal communities.

 The Law Office of Tim Riley also provides Continuing Legal Education for Attorneys at